This section contains MCQs from Chapter 3 Part 1: Crime scene Investigation from Forensic Science Book By Nordby, James, and Suzanne.

 Answer: (3) Reconstruction of a crime

-7. Which of the following is the final step in the forensic examination process?
+10. Following is the final step in the forensic examination process.

 - Identification of Unknown substances